juliatan/rockpaperscissors/README.md

 a playable game in the browser of Rock Paper Scissors Lizard Spock.
 This code was written with my pair programming partner [Roi].

-The aim of the project was to introduce us to:
+The aim of the project was to introduce us to the Javascript language and related technologies:

 - Javascript
 - jQuery